-If you’d like to review it for a publication or website, you can request a review copy from austin.frerick@yale.edu.
+If you’d like to review it for a publication or website, you can request a copy from arfrerick at gmail.com.
+For tips, feel free to email me or message me on Signal at AustinFrerick.76.

 If you’d like to use it in a class, you can request an exam copy at islandpress.org/request-exam-copy.